-Nissan and Renault have produced a booklet, The Renault-Nissan Purchasing Way, outlining the important values and processes to be adhered to when doing business.
+Nissan and Renault have produced a booklet, The Renault-Nissan Purchasing Way, outlining the values and processes the Alliance sees as important when doing business.
 This booklet has been shared with the tier-1 suppliers of Renault and Nissan since 2006.
+In addition, Nissan has been practicing transactions confirming to "proper trading guidelines" issued by the Ministry of Economy, Trade and Industry for the automotive industry.

 More information can be found in the CSR Library.